thinkcompany/think_dev-standards/development-standards/accessibility.md

 There are a couple specific things to keep in mind when address meta tags and accessibility.

 1. Do not include a maximum scale in the viewport meta tag.
-Otherwise you are restricting the pinch zoom functionality that is crucial for many users to see page content.
+You would be restricting the pinch zoom functionality that is crucial for many users to see page content.
 2. Do not prevent user scalable in the viewport meta tag
 3. Include a character encoding meta tag to alert assistive devices of the character set being used.